 In 2012, The Kenyon Review welcomed the first of its KR Fellows.
 This initiative was inspired by the great tradition of Kenyon Review literary fellowships awarded in the 1950s to writers such as Flannery O’Connor and W.S.
 Merwin in their formative years.
 These fellowships represent a significant fulfillment of one aspect of our continuing mission: to recognize, publish, and support extraordinary authors in the early stages of their careers.
 We believe that after two years, these KR Fellows will be more mature and sophisticated writers, teachers, and editors.
 As a result, they will be extremely attractive candidates for academic positions as well as for significant publishing opportunities.

-This two-year post-graduate residential fellowship at Kenyon College offers qualified individuals time to develop as writers, teachers, and editors.
-Fellows will receive a $33,800 stipend, plus health benefits.
+This post-graduate residential fellowship at Kenyon College offers qualified individuals time to develop as writers, teachers, and editors.
+The fellowship provides an annual stipend, plus health benefits.
 Fellows are expected to:

 - Undertake a significant writing project and attend regular individual meetings with faculty mentors.

 - Teach one class per semester in the English Department of Kenyon College, contingent upon departmental needs.

 - Assist with creative and editorial projects for The Kenyon Review and KROnline.

 - Participate in the cultural life of Kenyon College by regularly attending readings, lectures, presentations, and other campus activities.